PrincetonUniversity/multi_gpu_training/01_single_gpu/README.md

 #SBATCH --mail-type=begin        # send email when job begins
 #SBATCH --mail-type=end          # send email when job ends

-# which gpu node ran the code
+# which gpu node was used
 echo "Running on host" $(hostname)

 # print the slurm environment variables sorted by name